rguske/blog/content/posts/a-closer-look-at-vmwares-project-nautilus.md

   -h, --help   Help for vctl
 ```

 What you see are pretty basic capabilities to **build**, **run** and **manage** containers locally with `vctl`.
-Sounds [familiar](https://www.vmware.com/cloud-solutions/app-modernization.html)? :wink:

-To get started with this new feature, I'd like to directly point you to the official `vctl` [Getting Started Guide](https://github.com/VMwareFusion/vctl-docs/blob/master/docs/getting-started.md) on <i class='fab fa-github fa-fw'></i> Github.
+To get started with `vctl`, I'd like to point you directly to the official `vctl` [Getting Started Guide](https://github.com/VMwareFusion/vctl-docs/blob/master/docs/getting-started.md) on <i class='fab fa-github fa-fw'></i> Github.

 ## New versions bring a KinD way to deploy Kubernetes Clusters
 As mentioned in the previous section of this post, it has been planned from the very beginning of Project Nautilus to provide both, the ability to run containers AND to instantiate Kubernetes clusters on the desktop.
-This has now been made possible by making use of the open source project [KinD](https://kind.sigs.k8s.io/), which is using Docker container "nodes" to run local Kubernetes clusters.
+This has now been made possible by making use of the open source project [KinD](https://kind.sigs.k8s.io/) (Kubernetes in Docker), which is using Docker container "nodes" to run local Kubernetes clusters.
 KinD has reached a decent popularity in the community and it can be easily installed on various platforms by e.g. using Brew for Mac, Chocolatey for Windows and `curl` in general.
 See also the [KinD Quick Start guide](https://kind.sigs.k8s.io/docs/user/quick-start).

-So, what's in for you when using Fusion or Workstaion instead of the "known, step-by-step, manual way"?
+So, what's in for you when using Fusion or Workstation instead of the "known, step-by-step, manual way"?

-Advantages which I see, is e.g. not having the binaries of `docker`, `kind` and `kubectl` installed in advance on your platform as well as not to carry about the installation process/ method(s) itself.
+Advantages I see are e.g. not having the binaries of `docker`, `kind` and `kubectl` installed in advance on your platform as well as not to carry about the installation process/ method(s) itself.
 But let me show you some of the implementation details now, to hopefully enlighten you more. `vctl` is available after the installation of Fusion or Workstation.

 **One thing before I go on!** I will not cover both solutions!
 I'm a Mac user, so from here on I'm going to concentrate just on Fusion 12.

 ### Let's dive in

 First!
 The `~/.vctl` directory doesn't exist before you have executed `vctl system start` for the first time!
-See:

 ```
 cd ~/.vctl